skillrepos/cc-adv/labs.md

 **Action:** Back in the Claude session, type:
 ```
-/loop 2m append the current UTC time and the current test pass/fail counts as one line in beat.md
+/loop 1m append the current UTC time and the current test pass/fail counts as one line in beat.md
 ```

 Claude converts the interval to a cron expression and calls the `CronCreate` tool:

 ```
-● CronCreate(*/2 * * * * : append the current UTC time…)
+● CronCreate(*/1 * * * * : append the current UTC time…)
-  ⎿  Scheduled 8db547d2 (Every 2 minutes)
+  ⎿  Scheduled 8db547d2 (Every minute)
 ```

 ![loop scheduled](./images/ccadv22.png?raw=true "loop scheduled")

-> Leave it running and move on.
-Intervals take `s`/`m`/`h`/`d` units; cron underneath means nothing fires more than once a minute.
-Fire times are also deliberately staggered (so everyone's tasks don't hit at the same instant) by up to half the interval — so expect lines ~2 minutes apart but *not on* the 2-minute marks, and allow up to ~3 minutes for the first one.
+> Leave it running and move on — by the time you reach step 9 it should have written several lines.
+Intervals take `s`/`m`/`h`/`d` units, and cron underneath means **once a minute is the floor**.
+Fire times are also deliberately staggered (so everyone's tasks don't hit at the same instant) by up to half the interval — so expect lines roughly a minute apart but *not on* the minute marks.
 It isn't broken, it's pacing.

 ---
 <br><br>